Information on changes to motor dealer, repairer and recycler laws.

 Changes to tradesperson certification include:

-- the minimum qualification requirements for new tradespeople entering the industry has been upgraded to a Certificate III qualification delivered by a registered training organisation
+- the minimum qualification requirements for new tradespeople entering the industry has been upgraded to a Certificate III qualification delivered by a registered training organisation.
+However, from 1 September 2020 a Certificate II qualification will be an option for certain classes of repair work.

 - the classes of repair work for tradesperson certificates have been updated and consolidated